eeichhorn/Flsun-v400/README.md

 > - Select install (1)
 > - Select KlipperScreen (5)

-Now wait for the installation to complete (This takes a few minutes) (you mey need to enter the root password during install)
+Wait for the installation to complete (This takes a few minutes) (you mey need to enter the root password during install)

 Restart
 >sudo reboot now
 (You may need to reconnect to eh printer from mainsail, or KlipperScreen)

-Once complete, you should have the stock Klipper Screen.
+Once complete, you should have the official Klipper Screen version.

 I started from scratch and added the LED menu to control the LED lights from the touch panel.

-To add  a web cam stream, add the following to KlipperScreen.cfg
+To add  a web cam stream right to your KlipperScreen, add the following to KlipperScreen.cfg
 >[printer Flsun v400]
 >camera_url: http://127.0.0.1/webcam/?action=stream